telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-In this example the second `option` will be selected after calling `kendo.bind`.
-It's `value` attribute is equal to the value of the `id` field of the `selectedProduct`.
-If the user selects another option the `selectedProduct` will be set to the corresponding item from the `products` array.
+In the example, the second `option` is selected after calling the `kendo.bind` method.
+Its `value` attribute is equal to the value of the `id` field of the `selectedProduct`.
+If the user selects another option, the `selectedProduct` is set to the corresponding item from the `products` array.

+### Update View-Model Fields with Value Field of Primitive Value

 You can also use the `value` binding with a View-Model field which is of primitive type.

-### Use the value binding with a select widget to update the View-Model field with the value field when the initial value is null.
+The example below demonstrates how to use the `value` binding with `select` to update the Vie-Model field with the value field when the initial value is `null`.

+###### Example

     <select data-role="dropdownlist" data-option-label="Select product..." data-value-primitive="true"
       data-value-field="id" data-text-field="name" data-bind="value: selectedProductId, source: products">